ibm-js/delite/docs/Widget.md

 ## Placement

-DUI widgets are DOM Custom Elements.
+DELITE widgets are DOM Custom Elements.
 That means they can be placed and manipulated just like other DOM elements.
 Any DOM manipulation library should work well with instances of the widgets, but there is a helper function for placing the widget in the DOM named `.placeAt()`.
 This function takes one or two arguments.
 The first argument is node being referenced or the string ID of the node and the second argument is